Guide to the Sylvan-Highlands Neighborhood in Portland, Oregon

 - Streets and Sidewalks Not a straight street in the neighborhood and no sidewalks.

 - 3Census 2010 Demographics Population: 1,317.
 Area size: 697 acres.
 Average population density: One person per acre.
 Number of households: 575.
 Average size of household: 1.94 persons.
-Median household income: $113,757.
+Median household income: $117,641.
 Families with children: 23.2%.
-Percent of home owners: 86%.
+Percent of homeowners: 86%.
 Percent of renters: 14%.
 Diversity: 9.6% non-Caucasian.
-More census data about Sylvan-Highlands at Portland Online.
+More census data about Sylvan-Highlands at Portland Online and City Data.

 - Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement” you will be redirected to an “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 Sylvan-Highlands zip code(s): 97021, 97025.

-- 5Shopping and Services This neighborhood has a few commercial establishments on SW Skyline Boulevard.
+- 5Shopping and Services This neighborhood have a few commercial establishments on SW Skyline Boulevard.
 You will find a convenience store, cleaners, a couple of gas stations, and a pizza take-out.
 It is an easy 7-8 minute drive to the Northwest District where you will find all kinds of shopping.

 - Eating Out Pizzicato, a well-regarded pizza take-out is located at the intersection of Highway 26 and SW Skyline Boulevard.
 Residents are minutes from restaurants in Northwest District and downtown.